ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - When you identify support, solidify and nurture it
 - Take time to think about the forces acting on the people you want to influence
 - Analyze the influencer network
-- Assess people’s intrinsic motivations (the need for recognition, for control, for power, personal growth, etc)
+- Assess people's intrinsic motivations (the need for recognition, for control, for power, personal growth, etc)
 - There is a lot of research that suggests we overestimate personality and underestimate the impact of situational pressures in reaching conclusions about the reasons people act the way they do
 - Table for argument framing on page 215

 ## Chapter 9: Manage Yourself
 - Take stock of yourself and note the many things that might be in transition (new job, move to a new city, new apt, baby on the way, etc)
 - Go through the guidelines for structured reflection (page 223)
-- It’s ok to have an emotional roller coaster; it’s common for leaders to go into the valley 3-6 months after starting
+- It's ok to have an emotional roller coaster; it's common for leaders to go into the valley 3-6 months after starting
 - NTS: be clear to establish boundaries: what can you and what can you not do?
 Reflect on this.
 Work avoidance?
 - 3 pillars: adopt a 90 day plan; develop personal disciplines; build your support systems
 - Plan to plan: at the end of each day, spend 10 minutes evaluating how well you met your goals, and then plan for the next day
-- Don’t let urgent crowd out the important
+- Don't let urgent crowd out the important
 - Carve out time to focus, focus, focus
 - Defer commitment: say "let me think about it and get back to you";
   - NTS: I think I over commit sometimes
-  - begin with "no", if pressed, easier to say yes later.
+  - begin with "no", if pressed, easier to say "yes" later.
 - Find time to check-in with yourself.
 Maybe daily or weekly?
 How are you doing?
 How are you feeling?
 - Recognize when to quit
 - Build your advice and counsel network